haneen-ontech/Tacops-Scripting/README.md

 Headquarters needs a quick roster of who logged in from the China office.
 The system log includes entries from all locations, but we only care about the workers in China.
-Your task: extract only the names of workers who logged in from China, in the order they appear, one per line.
+Your task: extract only the names of workers who logged in from China, in the order they appear.

 Example stdin: